TikTok creators fear economic blow of US ban

 “The demand signals are so powerful amongst younger users that I believe the usage patterns are going to survive any of the outcomes,” Rollison said.

-“Learning that ecosystem is not only a useful but even critical strategy.” — AFP
+“Learning that ecosystem is not only a useful but even critical strategy.” — ETX Studio